psaisushma/Blood_Group_Identification/README.md

 Image Processing:

-The system uses image processing algorithms to analyze the uploaded image.
-It looks for specific markers and characteristics in the blood cells to determine the blood group.
+->Converts the uploaded image to grayscale.

+->Reduces noise using Gaussian blur.

+->Enhances contrast.

+->Performs morphological operations to refine the image.

 Displaying Results:

+->Identifies the blood group based on the processed image.

-Once the processing is complete, the application displays the identified blood group on the profile page.
+->Displays the identified blood group on the profile page.

-The user can see the result along with any additional details, such as contour count, which may be relevant to the analysis.
+->Shows both the original and processed images.

+->Provides additional details like contour count.